Bagna Cauda - A Warm Autumnal Dip from Piedmont, Italy

 - 10

-remove the entrails with the central bone, and rinse them under running water.
 Then, line a small tray or baking sheet with paper towels and arrange the fillets on top.
-Place the garlic cloves in a saucepan and add fresh milk, bring to a boil,
+Place the garlic cloves in a saucepan and add fresh milk, bring to a boil, then let it simmer over very low heat for 15/20 minutes until the garlic softens.
+Heat half a glass of oil in a saucepan and then add the anchovies, continue cooking over low heat, being careful not to fry the oil, stirring with a wooden spoon to dissolve the anchovies.

 - 11